Appendix C - Status of NSDI Data Themes

 Soil Survey Data Status

 Data Theme: Wetlands

 Responsible agency: U.S. Department of the Interior, Fish and Wildlife Service (FWS)

-The wetlands data layer is 63 percent complete as shown in the status map.
-In fiscal year 2010, NWI received 60 million data requests, upgraded the Wetlands Mapper, and added a riparian layer.
-NWI also developed a natural resources Gulf Oil Spill Mapper.
-Wetlands data are registered through Geospatial One-Stop and Data.gov and can be viewed, analyzed, or downloaded on demand from the U.S. Fish and Wildlife Service’s Wetlands Mapper; the data may also be viewed by the general public using the Google Earth™ mapping service.
+In fiscal year 2009, two-thirds of the new and updated data added to the national wetlands inventory was produced by cooperating contributors.
+With the new standard in place, other organizations interested in wetlands mapping have the information they need to contribute mapped wetlands data to the wetlands theme.
+In addition, wetlands data is a catalog component to The National Map.
+Wetlands data are registered through Geospatial One-Stop and Data.gov and can be viewed, analyzed, or downloaded on demand from the FWS’s Wetlands Mapper; the data can also be viewed by the general public using the Google Earth™ mapping service.
 The current availability of wetlands data is shown below.